To encourage fans to vote, the NBA won't hold games on Election Day

 The announcement was first reported by NBC News.

-Additionally, the Monday before Election Day, the league's 30 teams will play in a "civic engagement night," to also encourage fans and staff to vote this year.
+Additionally, the Monday before Election Day, the league's 30 teams will play in games to promote civic engagement and to also encourage fans and staff to vote this year.

 "It's unusual.
 We don't usually change the schedule for an external event," James Cadogan, the Executive Director of the National Basketball Social Justice Coalition, told NBC.
 "Voting and Election Day are obviously unique and very important to our democracy."